-At December 31, 2015 and 2014, certain Plan investments are shares of registered investment companies managed by Fidelity Management Trust Company, the Plan's trustee, and therefore these transactions qualify as party-in-interest transactions.
+At December 31, 2016 and 2015, certain Plan investments are managed by Fidelity Management Trust Company, the Plan's trustee, and therefore these transactions qualify as party-in-interest transactions.
 The Plan also allows participants to elect to invest in the common stock of Gibraltar Industries, Inc. Transactions in such investments qualify as party-in-interest transactions which are exempt from the prohibited transaction rules.
-Fees incurred by the Plan for the investment management and recordkeeping services are included in net depreciation in fair value of the investment, as they are paid through revenue sharing, rather than a direct payment.
-Investment income from parties-in-interest and interest from participant loans amounted to \$2,011,591 and \$4,415,086 for the years ended December 31, 2015 and 2014, respectively.
-Fees paid by the Plan for loan processing fees amounted to \$37,986 and \$38,965 for the years ended December 31, 2015 and 2014, respectively.
+Fees incurred by the Plan for the investment management and recordkeeping services are included in net appreciation (depreciation) in fair value of the investment, as they are paid through revenue sharing, rather than a direct payment.
+Investment income from parties-in-interest and interest from participant loans amounted to \$6,555,623 and \$2,011,591 for the years ended December 31, 2016 and 2015, respectively.
+Fees paid by the Plan for loan processing fees amounted to \$32,795 and \$37,986 for the years ended December 31, 2016 and 2015, respectively.
 The Plan Sponsor pays directly any other fees related to the Plan's operations.